andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/02-oslo_redux.md

 "I was hoping you would say that, follow me"

-The gang saddles up and we set off on a short walk to Tim Wendelboe.
+The gang saddles up and we set off on a short walk to caffeine nirvana.

 "So there is a world renowned coffee shop just a few blocks away, I went here last year and it was exceptional."

-"How did you hear about it?"
+"So are you a coffee connoisseur?"

-"The barista at the coffee shop near Sondre's place recommended it.
+"Well I wouldn't go that far, I kinda happened onto it bay accident.
+It was recommended to my by the barista at the coffee shop near Sondre's place.
 I had popped in for a quick coffee - just an in & out to-go type thing on my way downtown - and it turns out the barista was Australian, so naturally I struck up a
 <a href="/traveler/2023_05-scandinavia/07-oslo_gastro?id=talormade" target="_blank" rel="noopener noreferrer">conversation</a> over a flat white."